 WHAT'S NEXT FOR US?

-Currently, and depending entirely on future government restrictions and the availability of the Unicorn Theatre, we plan to stage Shakespeare's Love's Labour's Lost in March - hopefully, we may be back closer to normal by then.
+Currently, and depending entirely on future government restrictions and the availability of the Unicorn Theatre, we plan to stage Shakespeare's Love's Labour's Lost in April - hopefully, the vaccine roll-out will mean that we will be back closer to normal by then.
 Details HERE... or click on the image above.

-After six months of only seeing each other on Zoom, it's been fun to be able to rehearse face to face - well, mask to mask, of course ---
+After six months of only seeing each other on Zoom, it had been fun to be able to rehearse face to face - well, mask to mask, of course ---

 Our venue had confirmed that our activity continued to be a 'permitted activity' within the current government rules.
 This meant our, carefully-managed, face to face rehearsals could continue although - as you'll see below - we broke the play into smaller chunks so fewer people attended each night.